Technologicat/unpythonic/macro_extras/README.md

 ## ``forall``: nondeterministic evaluation

-This is the multiple-body-expression tuple comprehension ``unpythonic.amb.forall``, wrapped into a macro:
+*Changed in v0.11.0.* The previous ``forall_simple`` has been renamed ``forall``; the macro wrapper for the hacky function version of ``forall`` is gone.
+This change has the effect of changing the error raised by an undefined name in a ``forall`` section; previously it was ``AttributeError``, now it is ``NameError``.

+Behaves the same as the multiple-body-expression tuple comprehension ``unpythonic.amb.forall``, but implemented purely by AST transformation, with real lexical variables.
+This is essentially Haskell's do-notation for Python, specialized to the List monad.

 ```python
 from unpythonic.syntax import macros, forall, insist, deny